 The

 Inworld Realtime API handles speech in and speech out through a single WebSocket connection.
-One API call gives you top-ranked TTS, intelligent transcription, user-aware model routing, and tool calling without stitching together separate vendor SDKs.
+One API call gives you top-ranked realtime TTS, intelligent transcription, model-agnostic LLM routing, and tool calling without stitching together separate vendor SDKs.
 The system supports semantic VAD with configurable eagerness, barge-in and interruption handling, dynamic session updates mid-conversation, and simultaneous text and audio streaming over both

 WebSocket and WebRTC.